JKCooper2/rlagents/README.md

 agents into their core components, and allow for each of these components to be plugged in and out as needed.

+NOTE: At the moment still very much a pet project WIP, all implementation details can change at any point

 ## Structure
 The goal of the structure is to be as modular as possible, that every class